scarlettvalentin/airbnb_recommender/README.md

 A few things are revealed through the scatterplot above of actual ratings versus predicted ratings.
 First, **the model does not predict any negative sentiments**.
 In fact, it seems the majority of the predictions fall between 0.7 and 1.0.
 This could be due to the lack of negative sentiments in the training data.
 Second, **the model appears to be inaccurate frequently when the actual rating is 0.0**.
 This is a neutral sentiment.
 Perhaps the model is having trouble interpreting a neutral sentiment and is classifying it as positive instead.
 Lastly, **the model appears to be accurate mostly between 0.5 and 1.0**.
 The points on the scatterplot are the most dende in this appear and supports the RMSE of 0.17.

 # Conclusion
+I created a **collaborative filtering model** to recommend 3 personalized Asheville, North Carolina Airbnb listings.
+The recommender had the following specifications:
+- SVD model
+- n_factors=20
+- n_epochs=10
+- reg_all=0.1
+- lr_all=0.01

+This model was created by downloading [two datasets from Airbnb](https://insideairbnb.com/get-the-data/): a dataset of unique listings and a dataset of unique reviews.
+The users' review comments were transformed to compound scores on a scale of -1 to 1 using the VADER sentiment analysis.
+The model was then evaluated with an **RMSE (Root Squared Mean Error) of 0.17**.

 ### Limitations
 1. **New users do not have a baseline** on listing preferences, as they have not left any reviews.
+I did not want to have them rate Airbnb listings that they have not yet rented.
+This would provide very skewed results, as users may not be taking price into consideration if they have not actually rented the Airbnb.
+Additionally, listings can appear very differently online than they do in person.
+Lastly, there is no way to rate an experience that hasn't happened.
+A hybrid model would have to be considered to recommend popular Airbnbs to a user with no reviews.
+Additionally, a user who has rented Airbnbs before but has not left any reviews can be recommended similar listings.
 2. The **reviews are overwhelmingly positive**.
 Therefore, it is difficult to determine what a user would dislike.
+It seems like users are more likely to leave a review if they have a positive experience with an Aribnb rental.
+That is a positive thing for Airbnb hosts, as a negative review can be detrimental to one's business.
+However, additional consideration must be taken to further tune the recommender system with this in mind.

 ### Next Steps
 1. **Expand recommender system**: Initially, this recommender system should be sampled in a few more selected cities to test the efficacy and usefulness of the feature.
 It should then be expanded to include all cities in one recommender system.
-2. **Incorporate additional factors of the listing into the recommendations**
+2. **Incorporate additional factors of the listing into the recommendations**: Users should be able to select certain filters on their profile for Airbnb listing specifications.
+For example, price can be a major factor in selecting a listing.
+By selecting a cut off price, users will not be recommended listings outside of their budget.
+Some users may only want to rent full homes, therefore those users will not be recommended listings that rent out a room.
 3. **Cold Start Problem:** New users will not have any recommendations.
-Create a hybrid approach using content-based filtering to recommend 3 Airbnb listings to new users that do not have any review data.
+Create a hybrid approach using content-based filtering to recommend 3 Airbnb listings to new users that do not have any review data but have previous activity renting Airnb listing.
+Additionallly, users who have left no reviews and have no previous activities shoudl be recommended 3 popular Airbnb listings.

 # For More Information